-A couple of big cities in Malaysia have started to utilize mobile apps to allow citizens to make complaints directly to them, but many cities still don’t have that facility.
+Some big cities in Malaysia have started to utilize mobile apps to allow citizens to complain directly to them, but many cities still don’t have that facility.

-Many of them still depend on phone calls, emails, or websites to receive complaints from their citizens.
+Many still depend on phone calls, emails, or websites to receive complaints from their citizens.

 The IoT Solution

 The idea is to use the citizens to become part of the “sensors” to report issues in the cities.
 How do we capture and locate the report quickly?
 How do you make the invisible visible?
 If we are to deploy sensors everywhere, it can be very costly; thus, the idea of using the concept of “crowdsensing” intrigues us.

 We choose to build a smartphone app because of the following reasons:

 - Almost all users have smartphones.
 It will become the device to help them capture the data.

 - A smartphone has a camera (the eye) and a GPS (location).
 It has built-in connectivity to send data to the cloud or platform.